 - Running in front of traffic

-Such acts may not disqualify you from compensation, however, if a driver was also negligent, and you should consult with an attorney about your rights.
+Such acts may not disqualify you from compensation.
+But, if a driver was also negligent, you should consult with an attorney about your rights.

 Premises Liability Claims

 Pedestrian accidents are not necessarily caused by moving vehicles.
 Sometimes there is a dangerous condition on the property (premises), such as a sidewalk, street, pavement, or parking lot.
 Your attorney will determine who is responsible for maintaining the property and whether they can be sued (or if there are limitations on the recoverable amount).
 A pedestrian injury lawyer will investigate the cause of your accident to determine whether: